Jacob Bond: Professional career

 Bond signed with the BC Lions of the Canadian Football League (CFL) on May 5, 2025, as a territorial exemption.
 He played in one preseason game on special teams on May 18 but suffered an ankle injury.
 He also spent some time at fullback in training camp, before being released on May 29, 2025.
 Bond was re-signed by the Lions on July 12, 2025, as a fullback.
-He made his CFL debut the next day against the Edmonton Eskimos, becoming the first player from Kamloops to play in the CFL since Brad Yamaoka in 2003.
+He made his CFL debut the next day against the Edmonton Elks, becoming the first player from Kamloops to play in the CFL since Brad Yamaoka in 2003.
 Bond was named the CFL Special Teams Player of the Week for Week 8 of the 2025 season after earning the highest Pro Football Focus (PFF) rating for special teams players with a 89.5 PFF grade.
 He has been used on special teams and in short-yardage situations on offence while with the Lions.
 On August 15, 2025, Bond was placed on the Lions' 1-game injured list.
 He rejoined the active roster on August 22, 2025.
+On August 12, 2026, Bond was placed on the Lions' 1-game injured list.
+On September 2, 2026, Bond was suspended by the CFL for two games after he tested positive for a banned substance, D-amfetamine, which is a violation of the league's joint drug policy with the CFL Players’ Association.
+He was reinstated to the active roster on September 24, 2026, after his suspension was lifted and his injury had healed.